imuguruza/imuguruza.github.io/blog/risc_v_in_alhambra_board.md

 ---
 layout: default
 ---
-# Running a RISC-V softcore in FPGA
+# Running a RISC-V softcore in a FPGA

 Nowadays there is a very big trend in implementing softcores in FPGAs.
 This trend has been boosted by the appearance of [RISC-V](https://riscv.org/).
 For those who are not familiar, RISC-V is an open-source and free Instruction Set Architecture